Please find details of our fees for tenants here.

 Colebrook Sturrock aims to make the process of renting a property as easy as possible, therefore it is important for you to consider the following points when renting:-

 Once you have decided on a property to rent and your offer has been accepted by the Landlord (albeit subject to references), we will ask you to complete a referencing form.
-The property will still be advertised as available and viewings may still continue until the referencing has been completed.
+The property will still be advertised as available and viewings may still continue until the holding deposit has been paid and the referencing has been completed.
 In addition to the completed form we will require the following:

-We will require photographic proof of your identity either in the form of:
+As part of the Right to Rent Act, we will require proof of your identity either in the form of: